Design Size and Placement: Apparel

 - 300 ppi

 - Transparent .PNG

 File is automatically resized to best fit across all products.
-Non-transparent .PNG or .JPG are accepted, but may not be optimized for every product.
-After initial upload, you may upload additional files to customize design by product.
+Non-transparent .PNG or .JPG are accepted, but may not be optimized for every product Read more about Front and Back prints here..
+After initial upload, you may upload additional files to customize design for other product

 Plug in your art and you're ready to upload!